ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The claims in this section provide meta data about the token they occur in.
 They do not describe the entity.

-They may appear in Attestation Evidence or Attestation Results.
+They may appear in Evidence or Attestation Results.
-When these claims appear in Attestation Evidence, they SHOULD not be passed through the Verifier into Attestation Results.
+When these claims appear in Evidence, they SHOULD not be passed through the Verifier into Attestation Results.

 ### Token ID Claim (cti and jti)